 To get this right, attention must be given to planning, timing and efficient scheduling to avoid costly delays in crew exchange or relocation.

-Crew Members Behaviour: Have you ever had to deal with straying crew members?
-Or the ones disposed to some unacceptable behaviours like heavy drinking, flirting around town like there’s nothing at stake?
-Those can be some very difficult group to handle.
-These wanton behaviours largely account for loss of crew members, flight misses, delays, cancellations and unnecessary delays in crew exchange and clearance.
+Crew Member’s Behaviour: Have you ever had to deal with straying crew members?
+Or the ones disposed to some unacceptable behaviours like heavy drinking, and flirting around town like there’s nothing at stake?
+Those can be some very difficult groups to handle.
+These wanton behaviours largely account for the loss of crew members, flight misses, delays, cancellations and unnecessary delays in crew exchange and clearance.
 These will have some serious cost implications.

-Natural Disaster: Varying category of hurricane, tornadoes, heavy rain storm, earth-quake can hamper crew movement leading to flight delays, cancellations, re-scheduling and costly delays in crew exchanges and relocations.
+Natural Disaster: Varying categories of hurricanes, tornadoes, heavy rain storms, and earth-quake can hamper crew movement leading to flight delays, cancellations, re-scheduling and costly delays in crew exchanges and relocations.
 Under this circumstance, no matter how detailed the crew manager is, some of these natural occurrences will impede crew movement to the extent that Hurricane Harvey obstructed the movement of crew members to key project locations across Africa.
 You can imagine what that means.

 Finally, this not only aimed at presenting the problems for people to resign to fate.
-What we’ve tried to stress here is since these challenges are real and likely to occur when managing crews, it is wise to engage a company like Fortune Global that has built a pedigree of excellence in all level of crew handling.
-The benefit of engaging an expert like Fortune Global far out – weighs the cost of hiring a company with little or no ability to handle, anticipate and decisively control the problems and intricacies associated with crew management.
+What we’ve tried to stress here is since these challenges are real and likely to occur when managing crews, it is wise to engage a company like Fortune Global that has built a pedigree of excellence in all levels of crew handling.
+The benefit of engaging an expert like Fortune Global far outweighs the cost of hiring a company with little or no ability to handle, anticipate and decisively control the problems and intricacies associated with crew management.